 To start with, there are now three smart speakers made by Google: the original Google Home, which was launched in 2016 in the US and later elsewhere, as well as the new(er) Google Home Mini and Google Home Max.

 Finally, there's the Google Home Max.
 This is the high end speaker which Google is promising has 20 times more powerful sound than the Google Home and in testing recently we were very impressed with the audio.
-It costs $399 and went on sale in December in the US - no UK release date for this one yet.
+It costs $399 and is available in the US, but sadly there's no UK release date for this one yet.

-The biggest story in third party Google Assistant speakers right now is smart displays, which are Amazon Echo Show-type devices that give you a voice controlled speaker and a screen.
-Google announced the new category at CES with two speakers – the JBL Link View (above) and the Lenovo Smart Display – as well as the promise of future, similar devices from Sony and LG.
-Plus the Archos Hello popped up at MWC.
-No Google branded smart display device as yet. .
+The biggest story in third-party Google Assistant speakers right now is smart displays, which are Amazon Echo Show-type devices that give you a voice controlled speaker and a screen.
+Google announced the new category at the start of 2018 and there's a handful on the way from JBL, Lenovo, Archos and LG.
+Sony is rumoured to have one in the works too, and whispers of a Google-built offering persist.

-CES also saw the launches of non-screened Google Assistant speakers from Anker, iHome, Altech Lansing, Braven, Hogar and more.
+We've also seen plenty of non-screened Google Assistant speakers from Anker, iHome, Altech Lansing, Braven, Hogar and more.
 Bang & Olufsen, a big name, is putting out speakers with built-in Google Assistant this year and Klipsch announced that the next generation of its Heritage Wireless speakers will come with Assistant too.
-RIVA Audio was another speaker brand mention during the week.

 The $199 Sonos One smart speaker is another option to consider.
-At the moment it works with Alexa, as does the entire Sonos range in beta when you also have an Echo, but Sonos has promised to add Google Assistant to its own do-it-all speaker in 2018 - no firm date.
+At the moment it works with Alexa - as does the entire Sonos range when you also have an Echo - but Sonos has promised to add Google Assistant to its own do-it-all speaker in 2018 - no firm date.

 Now that Google Assistant is supported by free smart home app Yonomi, though, you can control Sonos using Google Assistant on smart speakers via this platform - you have to set up routines to play certain playlists or pause music.